MuaazBayat/software-design-project/docs/methodology/pmMethodology.md

 1. **GitHub Projects**: Served as our central project management hub.
 Integration with commits and PRs provided traceability from requirements to implementation.

-2. **Testing Framework**: Automated testing with Jest and Cypress helped maintain code quality:
+2. **Testing Framework**: Automated testing with Jest and Pytest helped maintain code quality:
    - Unit testing
    - Basic integration testing
    - Snapshot testing for UI components